blindtrauma/Resume_Career_Chatbot/README.md

 GET / for health check.
 POST /chat for processing uploaded resume and job description files along with query parameters.

+!!!!!!!!!!!!NOTE:-  CLONE ANNOY FROM GITHUB AND GENERATE A BUILD using pip install annoy in the directory for this to work!!!!!!!!!!!

 **Procedure to Test Using Postman:**